anluke/battleship-game/README.md

 ![Board Miss](https://github.com/anluke/battleship-game/blob/main/assets/images/readme_snips/board_filling.png?raw=true)

-- As the Turns go, the board starts to fill up with player's misses as seen in above image.
+- As the Turns go, the board starts to fill up with players' misses as seen in the above image.

 <br />